-(j) Standard: Uses and disclosures to avert a serious threat to health or safety-

-(1) Permitted disclosures.
-A covered entity may, consistent with applicable law and standards of ethical conduct, use or disclose protected health information, if the covered entity, in good faith, believes the use or disclosure: (i)(A) Is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public; and

-(B) Is to a person or persons reasonably able to prevent or lessen the threat, including the target of the threat; or (ii) Is necessary for law enforcement authorities to identify or apprehend an individual...
+- (i) Standard: Uses and disclosures to avert a serious threat to health or safety- - (1) Permitted disclosures.
+A covered entity may, consistent with applicable law and standards of ethical conduct, use or disclose protected health information, if the covered entity, in good faith, believes the use or disclosure: (i)(A) Is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the - (I)(A) is necessary to prevent or lessen a serious and imminent threat to the health or safety of a perso public; and - (B) Is to a person or persons reasonably able to prevent or lessen the threat, including the target of the threat; or - (ii) Is necessary for law enforcement authorities to identify or apprehend an individual...